 As Lara’s climate is very warm, and rain is rare, it is a popular spot for sun-worshippers.
 It has been designated a Blue Flag beach and has various amenities for sun bathers like parasols and loungers, as well as stylish beach bars serving cocktails and snacks for when you need to re-fuel.

-With our cheap holidays and top hotels in Lara Beach, you can discover what is known as Turkey’s Las Vegas. the picture-perfect beach resort offers glamorous hotels that are modelled on world-famous landmarks and sit along the golden ribbon of sand.
+With our cheap holidays and top hotels in Lara Beach, you can discover what is known as Turkey’s Las Vegas.
+The picture-perfect beach resort offers glamorous hotels that are modelled on world-famous landmarks and sit along the golden ribbon of sand.
 During the day, the glitzy hotel complexes provide brilliant shopping, transforming into nightlife hotspots with exciting restaurants and buzzing clubs by night.

 Other than the year-round sunshine and pristine sands, Lara Beach is a shopaholic’s haven, filled with an array of boutiques, both inside the plush hotels and in bazaars in the town centre.
 From designer shopping outlets to traditional markets that sell locally made unique gifts, including jewellery, leather, cotton and pottery fare, there is something for every taste here.
 You can also find similar handmade crafts in the nearby city of Antalya.